Help Guide

 Are there natural environmental features in the surrounding area that could positively enhance design?

 Studying the local area can give clues to how landscape can be introduced into urban areas.
+Consider including natural features in the scheme such as by retaining existing ponds and including them in a SuDS system that forms an integral part of a landscape-led development scheme.

 • Maps